schellek/debug/README.md

 # fmt

-This repository contains a lightweigt implementation of `stdio` and `ostream` without the use of heap-allocations.
+This repository contains a custom implementation of `stdio` and `ostream` without the use of heap-allocations.
 These debug files are mainly implemented for microcontrollers, however they are platform independent.

 [![CMake Build](https://github.com/schellek/fmt/actions/workflows/cmake.yml/badge.svg)](https://github.com/schellek/fmt/actions/workflows/cmake.yml)